MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-app-signing-certificate.md

 ---

-# Sign MPOS .appx file with a code signing certificate
+# Sign the MPOS .appx file with a code signing certificate

 [!include [banner](../includes/banner.md)]